Cooking Gorgeous

 Transfer the cooked naan to a plate and brush the top with ghee or butter.
 Garnish with extra flaked almonds and chopped coriander or cilantro if you like.

-Freshly cooked peshwari naan is garnished with coriander leaves and almond flakes.
+Freshly cooked peshwari naan topped with coriander leaves and flaked almonds.

 How To Cook Peshwari Naan Without A Tandoor